“The Night of the Murdered Poets Commemorative Program” is one of many lessons and activities listed in the “1977 Soviet Jewry Camp Kit”.

 - Have a firm understanding of the difficulties facing Jews in the former Soviet Union.

 - Understand how the “Night of the Murdered Poets” impacted Soviet Jewry.

 - Students will understand the importance of Art and Culture within the Jewish community.

 Before the Program:

-1. Optional: Set up the room with memorial candles and print out poems from the program (available in the materials) Teacher will designate readers for the program.
+1. Optional: Set up the room with memorial candles and print out poems from the program.
+Designate readers for the program.